comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 But this approach is accompanied by the following difficulties:

-- Developing and integration of such a system may be extremely expensive
+- Developing and integration of such a system may be extremely expensive.
-- The entire production process would have to be suspended for a long time
+- The entire production process would have to be suspended for a long time.

 # Main Functionality

 The most important content of the product is _software_ which can be divided into 3 groups:

-- Computer vision
+- Computer vision.
-- Data analysis
+- Data analysis.
-- User interface
+- User interface.

 <p float="center">
     <img src="/docs/diagrams/software.png" width="500"/>